OluwaninsolaAO/fabric_lesson/README.md

 ### Create a Fabric script

-Just like any other python script, Create a new file -- by convention fabric scripts is usually named `fabfile.py` or just `fabfile`.
+Just like any other python script containing a set of procedures, functions and lines of code, Create a new file -- by convention fabric scripts is usually named `fabfile.py` or just `fabfile`.
 This might not always be the case, the use of `-f` flag can be used to specify a path to a fabfile.

 Fabric script example `fabfile.py`.

 ```
 from fabric.api import run